The Global Telescope Network

 The Problem

-The Oort Cloud and the Kuiper Belt are loaded with millions of obejcts that can reach Earth.
+The Oort Cloud and the Kuiper Belt are loaded with millions of objects that can approach Earth.
 Every day, amateur astronomers discover one that is headed our way.
 Ocassionally, they hit us, causing great damage.
 The Global Telescope Network is the first system capable of providing Earth the advanced warning it needs to protect itself from impacts coming from space.
-We are networking thousands of astronomers into a single, dynamic composite image of deep space.
+We plan to network and train 100 amateur astronomers to supply image files to form a single, dynamic composite image of deep space.

 Can anyone out there provide any of the following?